lucasmsa/lucasmsa/README.md

 # Hi there <img width="90" height="70" src='https://media2.giphy.com/media/8Pvp9okT4Qaf5k5IRC/source.gif' enconde></img>

 * #### My name is Lucas Moreira, I'm a Computer Engineering student at UFPB 🇧🇷.
-At the moment I'm on an internship on Chatbot Development @Digivox, learning more about NLP systems, web scrappers and microservices 🤖
-* #### I'm also developing and am the co-founder of @ICods, a way of sharing gift messages via QR Codes.
+At the moment I'm also developing and am the co-founder of @ICods, a way of sharing gift messages via QR Codes.
 Developing on Node.js and React-Native with Typescript 🎁
 * #### I also have a lot of interest and am currently learning Data Science and Machine Learning.
 As well as deepening my knowledge on Elixir and Phoenix 🐉
 <br>